 - Retention and continued use of current usu.edu email account.

 - Access to your USU Box account (box.usu.edu) can be continued on an as-requested basis.
-If you desire to maintain or re-enable access to your Box account, please email Megan Coster at email@example.com.
+If you desire to maintain or re-enable access to your Box account, please email Michele Hillard at firstname.lastname@example.org.